bhawanak0504/Tracker-OMI/README.md

 ---

-## The Lavarel Chatbot Using Vultr API Key 🗝️
+Laravel Chatbot Using Vultr API 🗝️
-This is a Laravel-based chatbot application that assists expectant mothers with common pregnancy-related queries.
-The application uses a chatbot to provide answers to questions about health, diet, symptoms, and more, aimed at guiding users through their pregnancy journey.
+This is a Laravel-based chatbot designed to assist expectant mothers by answering common pregnancy-related queries.
+The chatbot provides guidance on topics like health, diet, common pregnancy symptoms, post-birth care, and more.
+It uses the Vultr API key for certain functionalities and can be easily extended to accommodate more questions and responses.

--**Features**
+Features
--**Pregnancy-related queries**: The chatbot can answer common pregnancy questions like "How to stay healthy during pregnancy?", "What are common pregnancy symptoms?", and "What should I eat during pregnancy?"
+Pregnancy-Related Queries: The chatbot can respond to common pregnancy questions such as:

+"How to stay healthy during pregnancy?"
+"What are common pregnancy symptoms?"
+"What should I eat during pregnancy?"
--**CSRF Protection**: CSRF token is used to ensure secure communication.
--**Customizable Responses**: Easily extendable chatbot logic for adding more questions and answers.
--**User Interface**: Simple and interactive chat interface.
+"Post-birth care tips"
+And many more!
+CSRF Protection: The application uses CSRF tokens for secure communication between the frontend and backend.

+Customizable Responses: The chatbot logic is easily extendable.
+Add new questions and responses as needed by modifying the handleMessage method.

+User Interface: A simple and interactive chat interface that allows users to interact with the chatbot seamlessly.

 -**Github-Link**: https://github.com/Bhumi2004/Project-Maternity-/tree/new-branch-name

--**Ask Questions Like**
+Ask Questions
- -**'how to maintain health during pregnancy'** -**'postbirth care tips'**
- #Many more
+You can ask the chatbot the following questions (and many more):

+"How to stay healthy during pregnancy?"
+"What are common pregnancy symptoms?"
+"What should I eat during pregnancy?"
+"What are the stages of pregnancy?"
+"Postbirth care tips"
+"How to manage stress during pregnancy?"

 ---